postcss/autoprefixer/README.md

 Available options are:

-* `browsers` (array): list of browsers query (like `last 2 versions, not dead`), which are supported in your project.
-We recommend to use `browserslist` config or `browserslist` key in `package.json`, rather than this option to share browsers with other tools.
-See [Browserslist docs] for available queries and default value.
 * `env` (string): environment for Browserslist.
 * `cascade` (boolean): should Autoprefixer use Visual Cascade, if CSS is uncompressed.
 Default: `true`